Contexter/FountainAI-Book/chapters/Paper_ A Manual-First Approach to Infrastructure Configuration Management with AWS Lightsail, Kong, Docker, and OpenSearch.md

 ---

 This paper, including the appendix, outlines your **manual-first, FountainAI-compliant** approach to managing infrastructure configuration with GitHub and AWS Lightsail.
-Let me know if you need further assistance!